anime-kun32/AniTeams/README.md

 AniTeams
 ## Description

 An anime streaming website that uses  [Aniwatch Api ](https://github.com/ghoshRitesh12/aniwatch-api).
+Made with HTML , CSS and JS only.

 ## Features